-A complete metabolite data set from an Arabidopsis coldstress experiment
+An incomplete metabolite data set from an Arabidopsis coldstress experiment

-A complete subset from a larger metabolite data set.
-This is the original, complete data set and can be used to compare estimation results created with the also provided incomplete data (called metaboliteData).
+A subset of size 154 x 52 from a larger metabolite data set.
+The data contains 5% of artificially created uniformly distributed misssing values.
 The data was created during an in house Arabidopsis coldstress experiment.